Fauxmen4/HW-16.03.2023/README.md

 # HW-16.03.2023
-Realisation of Hash function and AES
+Realisation of Hash function and Vigener cipher